 Infrastructure for Growth

 Despite being a major population center, Ottawa is hardly an urban jungle.
 Ninety percent of its land is rural, where just 6% of the population live.
 In 2006, only 2% of that rural population had access to broadband.
-But by 2008, through a project funded by the city, broadband passed 100% of all homes, businesses, government offices and educational facilities throughout the city.
+But by 2012, through the Rural Broadband Expansion project funded by the city, broadband passed 100% of all homes, businesses, government offices and educational facilities throughout the city.
 In a survey of rural business owners, 75% said that access to broadband had improved their sales and profitability and 15% said that they would be forced to relocate if broadband access were not available.
 The survey also asked employees living in rural area about the economic importance of broadband to them: 20% said they would not be able to continue working for their current employer without it.

 The public library system has backstopped this broadband deployment with free high-speed Internet access at all 33 branches since 2001, when it also introduced free computer and Internet training courses for the public.
 In 2008, over 1,500 people attended courses specifically targeting older adults and newcomers to the community.